testscope-io/testscope-io.github.io/invite-collaborators.md

 <img src="/assets/invite-collaborators/1.png" style="width:100%"/>

 Once they opened the link, they will see the project name and the "Join" button.
 Ask them to click "Join".
-If they are not logged in or don't have an acconut, they will be directed to login first with their Google account.
+If they are not logged in or don't have an account, they will be required to login first with their Google account.

 <img src="/assets/invite-collaborators/2.png" style="width:100%"/>